lukemonahan/splunk_modinput_prometheus/README.md

 ## Known Limitations

  - Only Linux on x86_64 is tested for now
- - TLS is not yet supported, and is targeted for future enhancement
+ - TLS is not yet supported, but is targeted for a future enhancement
- - host, index, sourcetype, whitelist and blacklist set in `[prometheus://default]` do not actually act as defaults -- these currently need to be specified per-input.
-This will be fixed in a future release.
- - Splunk `host` field is static only.
-Future releases will allow to set this to the hostname/address of the sending Prometheus server.
- - Validation of configuration is non-existent
+ - Validation of configuration is non-existent -- incorrect config will not work with little indication as to why
  - Proper logging of the input execution is not yet implemented